-How long should my first
+How long should my first run be?

 As long you want it to be, there is no "one size fits all".
-In the early stages, it is a lot easier to use time as a measurement rather than distance.
-Going out for a 20, 30 or 50min run is easier to build into your life when you're just finding your feet
+In the early stages, it's a lot easier to use time as a measurement rather than distance.
+Going out for a 20, 30 or 50 minute run is easier to build into your schedule when you're just finding your feet.